shahkairav/cpp/notes/concepts.md

+- Before discussing concepts, we take a small detour and discuss type traits, since they are closely related concepts (haha).

+## Type Traits:

+-

 ## Concepts:

 - Used to enhance templates with semantic logic and enforce such semantic checks at compile time.
 Introduced in **C++20**.